-This bill would prohibit a health care service plan contract or a disability insurance policy, as specified, issued, amended, delivered, or renewed on or after January 1, 2024, from imposing a deductible on an insulin prescription drug or imposing a copayment of more than \$35 for a 30-day supply of an insulin prescription drug, except as specified for a high deductible health plan.
+This bill would generally prohibit a health care service plan contract or disability insurance policy issued, amended, delivered, or renewed on or after January 1, 2026, from imposing a copayment of more than \$35 for a 30-day supply of an insulin prescription drug or imposing a deductible, coinsurance, or any other cost sharing on an insulin prescription drug, except as specified.
+On and after January 1, 2026, the bill would prohibit a health care service plan or disability insurer from imposing step therapy protocols as a prerequisite to authorizing coverage of insulin.
 Because a willful violation of these provisions by a health care service plan would be a crime, the bill would impose a state-mandated local program.